powdr-labs/powdr/book/src/pil/types.md

 Field elements are elements of a particular but unspecified prime field.
 The exact field is chosen when powdr is run.
 The modulus of that field can be accessed via `std::field::modulus()`.

-Field elements are the values stored in (fixed, witness and intermediate) columns.
+Field elements are the values stored in (fixed and witness) columns.
 Arithmetic inside constraints (algebraic expressions) is also always finite field arithmetic.

-Since literal numbers in the source code are integers, those have to be converted to field elements using the `std::convert::fe` function.
-In some situations (see below), integers (including literal numbers) are converted to field elements implicitly.
+The type `fe` implements `FromLiteral`, which means that literal numbers can be used in contexts where `fe` is expected.
+If the literal number is not less than the field modulus, a runtime error is caused.

 Field elements allow the following operators, where the result is always a field element: